bem-site/bem-js-tutorial/01-Block-structure/01-Block-structure.en.md

 The first modifier any block gets is a `js` modifier with its `inited` value.
 The framework core reads all the `i-bem` marked blocks on a page and then initializes them and sets the `js_inited` modifier on each block.
 Thus, you can write a code to be run after the block starts functioning by defining a callback to the `js_inited` modifier.

-In the example presented above, this code is a `console.log` call with the block's `outerHTML`.
+In the example presented above, this code is a `console.log` call with the block `outerHTML`.

 ---------------------------------------
 ### Links